gruntwork-io/terragrunt/docs/_docs/06_migration_guides/upgrading_to_terragrunt_0.19.x.md

 # Upgrading to Terragrunt 0.19.x

+---
+layout: collection-browser-doc
+title: Terragrunt 0.19 migration guide
+category: migration
+categories_url: migration
+excerpt: Migration guide to upgrade to terragrunt 0.19.x
+tags: ["migration", "community"]
+order: 601
+nav_title: Documentation
+nav_title_link: /docs/
+---

 ## Background

 Terraform 0.12 was released in May, 2019, and it included a few major changes:

 1. More strict rules around what can go in a `.tfvars` file.
 In particular, any variable defined in a `.tfvars` file that does not match a corresponding `variable` definition in your `.tf` files produces an error.
 1. A shift from HCL to HCL2 as the main syntax.
 This included support for first-class expressions (i.e., using variables and functions without having to wrap everything in `${...}`).

 Before version 0.19.0, Terragrunt had you define its configuration in a `terragrunt = { ... }` variable in a `terraform.tfvars` file, but due to item (1) this no longer works with Terraform 0.12 and newer.
 That means we had to move to a new file format.
 This requires a migration, which is unfortunate, but as a nice benefit, item (2) gives us a nicer syntax and new functionality!